Meatstock Through the Eyes of a Vendor

 As a vendor, I didn’t get to attend many sessions, but I made it a point to sit in on two.

 One was a teaching by Dr. Nathan Bryan on nitric oxide.
 It completely blew me away.
 Since then, I’ve spent time diving into his research and have even begun incorporating N1O1 into my practice with clients.
-The role of nitric oxide in circulation, healing, and overall health is something I believe is incredibly important.
+The role of nitric oxide in circulation, healing, and overall health is something I learning is very important.

 The second was the female panel.
 While it didn’t introduce new information for me personally as a practitioner, I was deeply encouraged that these messages were being shared with a broader audience.